 I love Lake Shore, but I’m not sure if it’s safe for me to come back.
 How do I drop my account?

 A: We understand the choice to return may be difficult.
-To help give you a little more time to make that decision, from now until August 1, we are offering members the option to freeze for up to 6 months, AT NO CHARGE.
+To help give you a little more time to make that decision, we are currently offering members the option to freeze for up to 6 months, AT NO CHARGE.
 If you decide to return before the 6 months end, simply sign a form to cancel the freeze, and dues will be charged from that point forward.

 Can I drop over the phone?
 I’m too afraid to come to the club in person.

-A: Yes.
-Once we reopen, give the Front Desk a call, and they will walk you through the process.
-You will be asked to bring your account current before the Drop becomes effective.
+A: Yes, give the Front Desk a call once we reopen, and they will walk you through the process.
+You will be asked to bring your account current before the drop becomes effective.

 I want to freeze my account.
 Do I have to come in and sign?
 Is there a fee?

-A: Until August 1, we are allowing members to freeze their account for up to 6 months, by phone FREE OF CHARGE.
-Contact the Front Desk to walk through the process.
-You will be asked to bring your account current before your Freeze takes effect.
+A: We are allowing members to freeze their account for up to 6 months, by phone FREE OF CHARGE.
+Contact the Front Desk, once we reopen, to walk you through the process.
+You will be asked to bring your account current before your freeze takes effect.

 My account was on Freeze but it ended while you were closed.
 What happens now?

-A: As a courtesy to our members, we extended all freezes that ended in April, May, June or July to July to August 1.
-If you are ready to come back before August 1, simply stop in at the Front Desk and cancel the freeze.
+A: As a courtesy to our members, we extended all freezes that ended in April through August to September 1.
+If you are ready to come back before then, simply stop in at the Front Desk and cancel the freeze.
 Dues will resume from that point forward and will be shown on your next statement.

 I put my account on vacation the week before the closure.
 Will I lose my vacation credits?